dwalker-va/self-assessment-assistant/README.md

   - `JIRA_EMAIL`: Your Jira account email
   - `JIRA_API_TOKEN`: Your Jira API token (can be generated in Atlassian account settings)

+- **Confluence Configuration**
+  - `CONFLUENCE_SERVER`: Your Confluence instance URL (usually same domain as Jira)
+  - `CONFLUENCE_EMAIL`: Your Confluence account email (defaults to JIRA_EMAIL if not set)
+  - `CONFLUENCE_API_TOKEN`: Your Confluence API token (defaults to JIRA_API_TOKEN if not set)
+  - `CONFLUENCE_SPACE_KEYS`: Additional Confluence space keys to search (comma-separated)
+    - Your personal space is always included automatically
+    - The R&D space (RD) is always included automatically
+    - Space keys can be found in the URL of each space:
+      - For global/team spaces: `https://your-instance.atlassian.net/wiki/spaces/SPACEKEY/overview` → use "SPACEKEY"
+      - For personal spaces: automatically handled using your email
+    - Example: `CONFLUENCE_SPACE_KEYS=TEAM,PROJ` (RD space is included automatically)
+    - If not set, searches your personal space and the RD space

 - **OpenAI Configuration**
   - `OPENAI_API_KEY`: Your OpenAI API key
   - `OPENAI_MODEL_NAME`: The OpenAI model to use (default: gpt-4o)